 General damages equate to the suffering and pain caused by the injury.
 The Judicial College Guidelines can give you a greater indication of what you could receive for this.
 Factors that dictate how much you receive includes the extent of the injury and if any permanent health issues were caused as a result.

-The figures below have been taken from the latest guidelines (published in April 2022) and relate to successful general damage claim amounts from England and Wales.
-Please remember that these figures are not guaranteed as many aspects can dictate what you receive.
+The figures below have been taken from the latest guidelines and relate to successful general damage claim amounts from England and Wales.
+We’ve also included tariff amounts from the Whiplash Injury Regulations.
+Also note that the figure in the top row is not from the Judicial College Guidelines or Whiplash Injury Regulations, but included to show you how you can be compensated for more than one injury plus related expenses.
+Please remember that these figures are not guaranteed, as many aspects can dictate what you receive.

 Special Damages For A Back Injury After A Car Accident